Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

 - Tap General and then About.

-- Scroll down until you find Available eSIM or eSIM Number (EID).
+- Scroll down until you find eSIM available or eSIM Number (EID).
 If this field appears with a number, your iPhone supports eSIM.

 - Alternatively, go to Settings > Mobile Data and check if the option Add Data Plan or Add eSIM exists.